GRADING & REPEATS

 - Students must be in good academic standing to take courses Passed/Not Passed (must have a 2.0 cumulative and quarterly GPA).

-- Some requirements must be taken for a letter grade, e.g. some preparation for the major and some major or minor courses.
-Check with your department or the College if you have any questions about whether a P/NP class will satisfy one of your requirements.
+- Some requirements must be taken for a letter grade, e.g. most preparation and major courses, Writing I and II, Quantitative Reasoning, Diversity, etc. Check with your department or the College if you have any questions about whether a P/NP class will satisfy one of your requirements.